 We all know that winter is coming and we need to prepare the outside of our homes for the season ahead, but don’t forget about your inside home comfort systems!
 The last thing you want is for your furnace to die when you need it the most.
 If you pay attention, your furnace will usually give you some signs to tell you that it’s about to stop working.
 Keep reading to learn about these telltale signs that your furnace is about to die.

-1. Unusual Noises
+1. Strange Noises

-One of the first signs that your furnace is going to die is the sudden appearance of unusual sounds.
-Some furnaces sound different depending on the brand, size and capacity, but you know how your furnace is supposed to sound.
-If you start to hear rattling, buzzing, banging, screeching, clicking or any other noises you haven’t hear from your furnace in the past, call your furnace technician to have a look at your unit and make any repairs that might be needed.
+One of the first signs that your furnace is going to die is the sudden appearance of strange sounds.
+Some furnaces sound different depending on the brand, size, and capacity, but you know how your furnace is supposed to sound — quiet, or at least a fairly quiet hum of the blower.

 2. Constantly Resetting Your Furnace

 Your furnace should work properly without much needed from you.
 However, if you find yourself regularly resetting it to make it work again, it might be trying to tell you something.
 Whether you’re resetting your furnace because the thermostat isn’t working properly, or the furnace is not turning on at all, you shouldn’t have to reset your furnace on a regular basis.
 This is a red flag.

 3. It’s Not Putting Out Enough Warm Air

 If your thermostat seems to be working, but you notice that your home is just not reaching the temperature you’ve set your furnace to.
 You’ll want to get your furnace checked to make sure there isn’t an issue with your blower, the cold air return, or something even more serious.